 Propane is a colorless and odorless gas that, in the liquefied state, resembles water.
 An odorant (usually a sulfur compound) is added as a warning agent.
-If you smell propane within the vehicle, quickly and carefully perform the procedure listed on the propane system 2.
-Shut off the propane supply at label.
-This label has been placed in the vehicle near the range, for models equipped with a propane systemWhen propane container is low, occasionally there may be a concentration of an onion or garlic-like odor, which can 5.
-Leave the area until odor clears. be mistaken for a propane gas leak.
+If you smell propane within the vehicle, quickly and carefully perform the procedure listed on the propane system label.
+This label has been placed in the vehicle near the range, for models equipped with a propane system.

+When propane container is low, occasionally there may be a concentration of an onion or garlic-like odor, which can be mistaken for a propane gas leak.
 After the propane container has been refueled, the odor will usually disappear.
 If not, turn off the valve(s) and have the propane system inspected by your dealer or qualified propane service representative